carpentries-incubator/pymarc_basics/_episodes/01-introduction.md

 ---
 title: Introduction and Setup
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 15
 objectives:
 - Install and check Python v3.x
 - Install and check pymarc
 - Collect data files used in lesson
 - Basic preflight checks
 ---

-Episode 1: Getting Started
+## Episode 1: Getting Started

-#Pre-Requirements
+# Pre-Requirements

 The first thing we need to do is make sure we can use Python, and we're all using the correct version of Python.

 If you've not installed python yet, please install the latest version (https://www.python.org/downloads/)

-If  you don't have an Interactive Deployment Environment (IDE) install Sublime text v3 (https://www.sublimetext.com/3) N.B.
-If you laptop has corporate controls/permission, try the portable version.
+If you don't have an Interactive Deployment Environment (IDE), install SublimeText v3 (https://www.sublimetext.com/3)

+N.B.
+If your device has corporate controls/restrictions/permission, try the portable version - it sometimes works in cases where the full version is blocked.

+You can use any other IDE that you are used to (Atom, Eclipse, even cmd + notepad... etc).

+Its easier to troubleshoot if we all use the same set of tools!
+Do try and use SublimeText if you can to help reduce the things we might need to support you with.

 # Hello World!

 Start a new python file in your IDE of choice.

-We're using Sublime Text, so we just need to save a new file as test.py in SublimeText.
+We're using SublimeText, so we just need to save a new file as test.py in SublimeText.

 We can get python to tell us what version it is with the following code: